Qalanc/Test/README.md

 ## Exercise 1

-1. Return the count of negative numbers ib next list [4, -9, 8, -11, 8]
+1. Return the count of negative numbers in next list [4, -9, 8, -11, 8]
 2. Note: do not use conditionals or loops

 * Create function that takes `list` and returns `int` data types.
 With method `repr()` return a canonical string representation of the object and using string method `str.count()` calculate negative values with minus sign: